ati-ozgur/course-r-programming/2020/project-2020-todo.md

 13. Find top 10 in-time products (delivery status is not late)

-14. Create histogram of delivery status vs mean of Order Item Total
+14. Create figure of delivery status vs mean of Order Item Total

 15. Find which 10 countries are most profitable